ysaicharanreddy1/ysaicharanreddy1/README.md

 Improving skills in Java and Data Structures & Algorithms

-Strong foundation in core mathematics (Discrete Math, Linear Algebra, Probability, Statistics)
+Strong foundation in core mathematics (Discrete Math, Linear Algebra, Calculus, Probability, Statistics)

 For more details, please check my resume or LinkedIn profile